 - August 22, 2019, Connecting our Streams Workshop (Staatsburg, New York, United States)

-- May 2019 - present day, Norrie Point Environmental Center (New York, United States)
+- May 2019, Norrie Point Environmental Center (New York, United States)

 - April 24, 2019, hosted by the Atlantic Society of Fish & Wildlife Biologists during their Spring Seminar (Sackville, New Brunswick, Canada)